SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 the projected value never collides with properties you define.

-In the ``SmallNumber`` example, trying to set the property to a number that's too large caused the property's value to be adjusted before being stored.
+In the ``SmallNumber`` example, if you try to set the property to a number that's too large, the property wrapper adjusts the number before storing it.
 The code below adds an ``projectedValue`` property to the ``SmallNumber`` structure to expose whether the current value was adjusted before being stored.